Women of Wolfson Panel 2023

 gender logo

-Wolfson College’s Interdisciplinary Research Hub on Gender brings together our international community of Fellows, students and alumni to create an open and active channel for discussions about gender and support gender-related research by College members whether based in Cambridge or beyond.
+Wolfson College’s Interdisciplinary Research Hub on Gender brings together our international community of Fellows, students and alumni.
+This is creating an open and active channel for discussions about gender and support gender-related research.

 Strategic Priorities